cadilhac/vue3-router-ex/README.md

 2. The query string parameters.
 3. Some variables that are not part of the route url (i.e. not in params or query).
 It uses windows.history.state to pass these variables.

+A navigation directive (`v-route-to`) is also provided so that a click to any target element can trigger a route change.

-At last, alongside defineProps, it allows to get all the (often fetched) data (see [resolves](#resolves)) set in the route definition, thanks to a new defineResolves function.
+At last, alongside `defineProps`, it allows to get all the (often fetched) data (see [resolves](#resolves)) set in the route definition, thanks to a new defineResolves function.

 # Installation and general setup